Sophia-G-Chan/MYTE/README.md

 ## Overview

 JourneyTask is a task management app that combines time planning with your to-do list.
-Unlike regular to-do lists, JourneyTask allows you to assign time estimates for tasks and seamlessly add them to your calendar.
+Unlike regular to-do lists, JourneyTask allows you to assign time estimates for tasks and seamlessly adds them to your calendar.
 The app emphasizes the importance of the process over the outcome, highlighting that every step is part of the journey.

 ### Problem Space